How To Feed A Loon

 Roasting brings out the delicious taste of the Brussels sprouts and apples.

-Toss them in a little oil (about 1 tbsp of olive oil and 1 tbsp of reserved bacon grease).
+Toss them in a little oil (about 1 tablespoon of olive oil and 1 tablespoon of reserved bacon grease).

 Crank your oven up to 400°F. You’ll just need to give them a little toss halfway through the cooking.
 The total cooking time is 20 minutes.